ciresdem/cudem/docs/dlim.md

 An associated `inf` and geojson file will be gerenated for each datalist while only an associated `inf` file will be genereated for individual datasets

-Parse various dataset types by region/increments and yield data as xyz or array recursive data-structures which point to datasets (datalist, zip, fetches, etc) are negative format numbers, e.g. -1 for datalist
+Parse various dataset types by region/increments and yield data as xyz or array.
+Recursive data-structures, which point to datasets (datalist, zip, fetches, etc), are negative format numbers, e.g. -1 for datalist.
+Fetches modules are <= -100.

 ### Options